 From Banaue, catch the direct to Sagada bus.
 You can book your seat below:

 If you miss the direct bus, you can go to Banaue town proper and catch a jeepney or bus to Bontoc for P150, travel time is approximately three (3) hours.
 The bus will stop near the Bontoc Municipal Hall.
 From there, ride a jeepney to Sagada for P50.
 You may opt to ride on the jeepney roof to enjoy the view and the sea of clouds of Bontoc and Bayyo.

-Ilocos Sur to Sagada
+From Ilocos Sur